hpcleuven/VscDocumentation/source/leuven/mfa_quickstart.rst

 #.
 You can now ssh to the cluster.
 The agent will automatically store your certificate.
    The certificate will be stored as long as your agent stays alive.
+   Bear in  mind that the certificates are valid for maximum 16 hours.

 Configuration of SSH clients and UI apps for use with an agent
 --------------------------------------------------------------